brown-eric/P2PFileSharingProject/README.md

 ## Features

-- Handshake and bitfield exchange for initial peer connection
+- Handshake and bitfield exchange for initial peer connection abd file discovery
 - Interest and not-interested messaging based on file piece possession
-- Choking and unchoking (preferred and optimistic neighbor selection)
+- Choking and unchoking with periodic preferred neighbor and optimistic unchoke selection parameters from config
 - Piece request and piece message protocol for segmented file downloads
-- Automatic piece requesting and storage until full file acquisition
+- Automatic random piece requesting and storage until full file acquisition
-- Basic console logging of protocol events (connections, requests, transfers)
+- Completion propagation and process shutdown when all peers are complete
+- Each peer logs required protocol events: connects, choke/unchoke, interests, piece downloads, completions, and all message types
+- Peer directories are managed for file input/output

 ---

 ## How to Build and Run

-### 1. **Compile the Project**
+### **Compile the Project**

 Open a terminal in the project root and run: